 Perchloroethylene (PERC) is a man-made, non-flammable, colorless chemical that easily evaporates into the air.
 PERC is often used in dry cleaning, but is also used in manufacturing and in auto repair shops.

 If you live above or next to a dry cleaner, you may be exposed to it.
 There are no readily available medical tests to find out if you have been exposed to PERC.
 The best way to check is to measure the air in your home for PERC.

 The health department offers free home air testing for residents who live in buildings with a dry cleaner.
 To see if you are eligible for a free air test, call 311 or email EHAC@health.nyc.gov.

-People who regularly use or manufacture PERC, such as dry cleaners, are more likely to have health problems from PERC.
+The longer you are exposed to PERC, the more health issues it can cause.
+People who use or manufacture the chemical are more likely to have health problems.
 When there is a lot of PERC in the air, exposure can cause:

 Several years of PERC exposure can cause damage to your nervous system, vision, liver and kidneys.
 It may also cause certain cancers.